New rules for pensions

 As matters stand, that remains unclear.
 It will need to be decided by the employers and unions.
 They can ask Philips Pensioenfonds for a contribution toward the costs of the compensation.

 Will disadvantaged members be compensated?

-After transition to the new system, the new rules will in any case directly apply to pension accrual.
-The arrangements for the pension rights that employees and retired members have accrued at the time of transition to the new system are as follows.
+The following applies to the pensions of active members, pension recipients and non-contributory policyholders already accrued at the time of transition to the new system.
 The basic principle is that the new rules will also apply to the accrued pension rights, if the social partners ask for that.
 In pension jargon, this is called ‘entitlement conversion’.
 However, this basic rule will not necessarily apply if it disproportionately disadvantages certain groups of members.
 It is uncertain at this time whether Philips Pensioenfonds will convert the existing pension entitlements: this will be decided further down the road.
 No decision can be made at this time, as it is unclear how the employers and the unions will structure the new pension plan, and the rules for entitlement conversion have not yet been detailed.
 If Philips Pensioenfonds converts existing entitlements, all accrued pension rights will be converted into an individual capital for each member - including the pensions that members are already drawing.
 Those members will then withdraw an amount in pension from that capital every year.

 Is entitlement conversion legally allowed?